Lots of people are relying on travel websites for their travel needs.

 Most travel sites allow you to book flight reservations and travel accommodations using their search platform.

-The best ones compare the prices for your flight and lodging from different airlines and booking agencies.
+In this case, the platform will compare prices for your flight and lodging from different airlines and booking agencies.

 This is their business model – the more customers they refer to airlines and agencies, the more they will earn money.